-8.1 The character of each land use category is defined by building type, residential density, functional use, and the physical composition of the land.
+- 2.2.1: 8.1 The character of each land use category is defined by building type, residential density, functional use, and the physical composition of the land.
 The integration of these factors sets the general atmosphere and character of each land use category.
 Each category has a range of potentially permissible uses, as described in Table 2.2, which are not exhaustive, but are intended to be illustrative of the character of uses permitted within the land use designation.
 Not all of those potential uses are routinely acceptable anywhere within that land use category.
-Other policy provisions of the Future Land Use Section may further or expand limit the uses, density and intensity of development. - 8.2 Each potential use must be evaluated for compliance with the goals, objectives, and policies of the Comprehensive Plan Future Land Use Element and with applicable development regulations. - 7.3 The land use category boundaries may be considered for interpretation as flexible boundaries in accordance with the Flex Provision as follows:
+Other policy provisions of the Future Land Use Section may further limit the uses, density and intensity of development. - 2.2.2: 8.2 Each potential use must be evaluated for compliance with the goals, objectives, and policies of the Comprehensive Plan Future Land Use Element and with applicable development regulations. - 2.2.3: 7.3 The land use category boundaries may be considered for interpretation as flexible boundaries in accordance with the Flex Provision as follows:

-The Board of County Commissioners may flex the plan category boundary boundaries of Future Land Use plan categories to recognize or grant a zoning district which is not permitted in the land use category but lies within the distance of a conforming land use category, as described above.
-Prior to the determination by the Board of County Commissioner, the staff of the Planning Commission staff shall make a recommendation regarding the consistency of the request with the Comprehensive Plan.
+The Board of County Commissioners may flex the boundaries of Future Land Use plan categories to recognize or grant a zoning district which is not permitted in the land use category.
+Prior to the determination, Planning Commission staff shall make a recommendation regarding the consistency of the request with the Comprehensive Plan.